temporalio/money-transfer-project-template-go/README.md

 go run worker/main.go
 ```

 Now you can see the workflow run to completion.
+You can also see the worker polling for workflows and activities in the task queue at [http://localhost:8088/namespaces/default/task-queues/TRANSFER_MONEY_TASK_QUEUE](http://localhost:8088/namespaces/default/task-queues/TRANSFER_MONEY_TASK_QUEUE).

 ## What Next?